 Even the above conversation was not the strangest.
 Perhaps the most surreal moment came when a couple people who told me that masks didn’t t work, turned around and also told me that we shouldn’t wear masks precisely because they work, since widespread COVID-19 infection is a desirable means to heard immunity.
 Without apparently perceiving the contradiction, they wanted to maintain that both of the following statements were true at the same time:

-- We shouldn’t have to wear masks, because masks don’t work;
+- We shouldn’t have to wear masks because masks don’t work;

-- We shouldn’t have to wear masks because masks do work, and will thus slow down herd immunity
+- We shouldn’t have to wear masks because masks do work, and will thus slow down herd immunity.

 Above and beyond the issue of logical consistency, conversations like these raise a number of important questions about freedom, political theory, the role of the state, civil disobedience, and what it means to be conservative.

 Before getting into my specific questions, let me lay my cards on the table and confess that I generally have not been wearing masks unless I have to.
 They are uncomfortable, they make me dizzy, they fog up my glasses, and I get a number of different side-effects from wearing them.
 Also, I have been working through a painful recovery from aspiration pneumonia, and masks seem to exacerbate my condition.
 Moreover, I share the concern that any time we get accustomed to too much government supervision, especially in the name of public safety, it becomes a little easier to surrender liberties like a frog in a frying pan.
 So my natural sympathies are with the anti-mask crowd.
 At the same time, however, I have been having a hard time understanding how opposition to masks has anything to do with political conservatism.
 Yet many of my friends who consider themselves to be conservative are insisting that their opposition to masks is rooted in conservative values.
 That, then, is the context to the recurring questions that keep coming up for me, but which no one has yet been able to answer.
 Please note, however, that I am asking these questions from the standpoint of being conservative.
 This point is worth mentioning since merely asking these questions has aroused suspicion among some of my family and friends that I have gone over to the “dark side,” that I have surrendered my critical thinking to CNN.
-So here are my fourteen questions:
+So here are my fifteen questions:

 Question #1.
 Why is it that the same “conservatives” who are now against mandatory mask-wearing and track-and-trace, were saying earlier in the year that both of these were the way forward for getting the economy re-functioning?

 Question #2.
 Many “conservatives” are arguing that enforced mask-wearing for the sake of protecting other peoples’ health is a violation of freedom.
 As P. Andrew Sandlin put it when expressing the growing mood, “I am responsible for my own health, not everybody else’s.”
 But if these people really believe that, from the state’s perspective, each one of us is only responsible for our own health, then how can they consistently advocate mandatory quarantine for people who have tested positive with COVID-19 (as Sandlin himself does when, later in his article, he concedes that “COVID-positive individuals should be quarantined”)?
+Isn’t this inconsistent?

 Question #4.
 In the historic conservative understanding of freedom (rooted in classical thought and developed in a rich Christian literature over hundreds of years) freedom is the ability to pursue the telos appropriate to an organism, whether an individual or a community.
 In this understanding, a tree that is uprooted is not truly free to realize its proper end, just as a community without any laws is hindered from realizing its proper end and therefore falls short of being truly free.
 Another way of putting this is to say that true freedom is that which enables an organism (whether an individual or a community) to flourish.
 If we adopt this classical understanding of freedom, then how and why is enforced mask-wearing a threat to freedom?